daviddahlberg/pwg/README.md

 > Distinguishable characters without word boundaries.
 > This is the default setting.

+ende

+> Characters with same position on English and German keyboard layouts.

 iphone

 > Characters which are reachable on an iPhone keyboard with a